The Magician's Apprentice (Doctor Who)

 "The Magician's Apprentice" is the first episode of the ninth series of the British science fiction television series Doctor Who.
 It was first broadcast on BBC One on 19 September 2015.
 The episode was written by showrunner Steven Moffat and directed by Hettie MacDonald.
 It is the first of a two-part story; the second part, "The Witch's Familiar", aired on 26 September.

 In the episode, the alien time traveller the Doctor (Peter Capaldi) disappears and gives a confession dial—his version of a last will and testament—to his former childhood friend Missy (Michelle Gomez).
 Missy and the Doctor's companion Clara (Jenna Coleman) track down the location of the Doctor before his expected death, and the three are taken prisoner on the planet Skaro where a weak and dying Davros (Julian Bleach)—an enemy of the Doctor and the creator of the Dalek race—seeks the Doctor after recalling an encounter from Davros' childhood.

 Filming began in February 2015 in Tenerife, Spain.
+The episode was watched by 6.54 million viewers and received positive reviews.